los-circulos/t-02-montempo/docs/CONFIGURATION.md

 # Configuration with 8bit DIP switches

-Altough using the 8bit DIP switches is optional, currently this is the only way to configure saved settings.

-Also, at least one pushbutton is needed to save settings.
+DIP switches and at least one pushbutton are required to set and save settings.

 ## Entering the configuration utility

- - Set all DIP switches to low/up/on/ground (*) before connecting battery.
+ - Set all DIP switches to low=up (*) before connecting battery.
  - Release any push buttons
  - Connect battery
+ - wait while timer boots up
- - "MOTOR 0%" and "PUSH TO SPIN" should be displayed.
+ - "MOTOR OFF" and "PUSH TO SPIN" should be displayed.
 Test spin (motor) mode is the default configuration screen.

 ## Changing a setting

-### Select a setting
+ - select a setting using the 4 rightmost switches

-The setting is selected with the rightmost DIP switches (pins 0, 1, etc).
-Some modes require setting just 2 DIP switches, while others require setting the 3 or 4 rightmost switches.
-Eg. "UP UP" means setting the 2 rightmost (last) DIP switches to low/up/on/ground (*).

-When a mode is selected, the currently saved value is displayed as "<OLD" with medium size fonts.
-The actual value is displayed as "^NEW" and with large fonts.

-### Change the value

-The DIP switches not used for selecting a setting are used to set its value.
-Eg. if "UP UP" was used, which selects test spin (motor) mode, then the first 6 DIP switches are available to set the desired throttle.

-### Save new value

-Saving a value is done by holding both push buttons (or one, if the other is disabled).
-While holding both buttons, the LED will flash, an exclamation mark "!" is shown on the screen, as well as running dots in the bottom.
-A big "SAVED" title appears once the save is done, and the timer will wait until all buttons are released before continuing.
-If any of the buttons is released while the dots are still running, the setting is not saved.
+ - set new value using left 5 (4) switches.
+New value is displaey in top right part of screen, big letters
+ - check current (old) value on left of the screen with small letters
+ - to save, push button (or both buttons when using two) and keep pushing until status LED flashes and screen says "SAVED"
+ - release button

 ## Available settings and what they do